Banks take beating amid stock and bond carnage

 Financial stocks are the worst performing group in the S&P 500, led by shares of JPMorgan, Citigroup, Bank of America and Wells Fargo.
 While regional banks have dipped in correction terrority.

-The headwinds are two-fold: Bond yields declined on fresh concerns the U.S.-China trade truce is too fluid, plus fears that a recession could be more likely are rising after the 3-year and 5-year Treasury yields inverted on Monday for the first time since 2007.
+The headwinds are two-fold: Bond yields declined on fresh concerns the U.S.-China trade truce is too fluid.
+The yield on the benchmark 10-year treasury fell below 3 percent.
+Plus fears that a recession could be more likely are rising after the 3-year and 5-year Treasury yields inverted on Monday for the first time since 2007.

 |Ticker